-The exception to this policy is that F-1 Visa students and their families receiving financial aid are still required to show proof of major medical insurance coverage for all dependents listed on form I-20.
+F-1 Visa students and their families receiving financial aid are required to show proof of major medical insurance coverage for all dependents listed on form I-20.
 For international students, proof of major medical insurance must be shown to the appropriate campus staff member by the first day of classes for the fall and spring semesters.

-Be advised that even with the recent adaptations to the Affordable Care Act, RTS strongly encourages students to obtain health insurance due to the high costs of medical care.
+RTS strongly encourages all students to obtain health insurance due to the high costs of medical care.